Malachy McCourt: Personal life

 McCourt married Linda Wachsman, and had two children with her: daughter Siobhán and son Malachy III; he had two more children by his second wife, Diana Galin: sons Conor and Cormac.
 He also has a stepdaughter, Nina Galin.

 In 1960, he was one of the four founding members of the Manhattan Rugby Football Club.
 Malachy appears in his older brother Frank McCourt's memoirs.
 He was portrayed by Peter Halpin in the film version of his brother's memoir Angela's Ashes.

 In 2023, McCourt told The New York Times that he was ill with a number of health problems, including a heart condition, skin cancer, prostate cancer and a form of muscular degeneration.
-He died at Lenox Hill Hospital on March 11, 2024, at the age of 92.
+He died at Lenox Hill Hospital on March 11, 2024, aged 92.